eva-bexk/clap-lab.github.io/workshop.markdown

 ## **Interactive Sessions**
 - **Poster Session** – A great opportunity for participants to present their work and receive feedback.
 - **Idea Pitches** – Have an idea but need expertise?
 Join focused small-group discussions to exchange knowledge.
-- **Workshop Dinner** – Continuing our tradition of fostering personal interaction, we invite you to a social dinner on Wednesday evening.
+- **Workshop Dinner** – Continuing our tradition of fostering personal interaction, we organize a social dinner on Wednesday evening.

 ---